Summary

 Tailoring Your Headline Approach for Different Platforms

-While maintaining consistency, tailoring your headlines to each platform’s nuances and playing to each’s strengths and audiences is critical.
+While maintaining consistency, it is critical to tailor your headlines to each platform’s nuances and play to each platform’s different segments, strengths, and audiences.

 For example, Facebook generally has an older audience than Instagram.
 What’s a benefit for an older demographic may not benefit a younger audience.
 Adjust your headlines according to the audience that’s likely to see them.